-The City of Gaithersburg’s Community Museum is located in the restored 1884 B&O Railroad Station complex.
-The Museum features educational exhibits and programs designed to spark visitors’ interest and imagination in our City’s history.
+The Gaithersburg Community Museum is located in the restored 1884 B&O Railroad Station complex.
+The Museum features educational exhibits and programs designed to spark interest and imagination in our City’s history.

-The Community Museum comprises the historic Freight House, the History Park and the rolling stock of the Gaithersburg Railway Museum.
+The Community Museum comprises the historic Freight House, the History Park and the rolling stock.

 Permanent and rotating exhibits, educational programs and a gift shop are housed in the Freight House.
-Interactive displays include a bank, school room and general mercantile store.
+Currently interactive displays include a bank and school room.

-The trains, or rolling stock exhibit in the yard just outside the Freight House currently features a 1918 Buffalo Creek and Gauley #14 Steam Locomotive and a C&O Railroad Bay Window Caboose.
-The museum will be adding a 1950s Budd Car to the rolling stock exhibit soon.
+The trains, or rolling stock exhibit, in the yard just outside the Freight House currently features a 1918 Buffalo Creek and Gauley #14 Steam Locomotive, a C&O Railroad Bay Window Caboose and a 1950s Budd Car to the rolling stock exhibit soon.

 In partnership with the Gaithersburg Historical Association, the City of Gaithersburg collects photographs, documents, and other historic articles that tell the story of Gaithersburg and present that story in an interesting and interpretive manner.
 Tours, programs, local history publications, rentals, genealogical and other research opportunities, and much more are all waiting for you and your family at the Gaithersburg Community Museum.